 KS1 and KS2

 In KS1 and KS2 children have a daily English lesson, including daily Phonics in KS1.
 The approach of using literature at the heart of the English Curriculum, ensures that children are exposed to a wide-range of significant authors and a variety of fiction, non-fiction and poetry.
 We use high quality books, ensuring that objectives for reading and writing, including those for grammar can have purpose.
 We will always aim for our writing opportunities to be meaningful; whether short or long and that the audience is clear.
 Reading comprehension is explicitly embedded through prediction and inference and spelling skills are explored and linked to vocabulary acquisition.
-English is taught through a scheme called The Literacy Tree from The Literacy Curriculum.
-Children also have daily handwriting practice, linked to their current spelling pattern.
+In KS2 we use the spelling programme ‘Nessy’.

 From Early Years to Year 6 teachers plan lots of opportunities for children to practise their writing skills within other curriculum areas and not just in English lessons.

-In EYFS, we use the reading scheme Dandelion Launchers to teach children to read phonetically.
+In EYFS, we use the reading scheme Big Cat Readers for Little Wandle Letters and Sounds Revised to teach children to read phonetically.